History of tattooing: 19th and 20th century

+Europe

 By the 19th century, tattooing had spread to British society but was still largely associated with sailors and the lower or even criminal class.
 Tattooing had however been practised in an amateur way by public schoolboys from at least the 1840s and by the 1870s had become fashionable among some members of the upper classes, including royalty.
 In its upmarket form, it could be a lengthy, expensive and sometimes painful process.
+By the 1860s and 70s, the custom had spread to Hungary, and was popular mainly among Hungarian miners, while it has spread earlier among the upper classes, notably István Széchenyi had one, among others.

+The first documented professional tattooist (with a permanent studio, working on members of the paying public) in Britain was Sutherland Macdonald in the early 1880s.
+Tattooing was an expensive and painful process and by the late 1880s had become a mark of wealth for the crowned heads of Europe.

 Tattooing spread among the upper classes all over Europe in the 19th century, but particularly in Britain where it was estimated in Harmsworth Magazine in 1898 that as many as one in five members of the gentry were tattooed.
-Taking their lead from the British Court, where George V followed Edward VII's lead in getting tattooed; King Frederick IX of Denmark, the King of Romania, Kaiser Wilhelm II, King Alexander of Yugoslavia and even Tsar Nicholas II of Russia, all sported tattoos, many of them elaborate and ornate renditions of the Royal Coat of Arms or the Royal Family Crest.
+Taking their lead from the British Court, where George V followed Edward VII's lead in getting tattooed; King Frederik IX of Denmark, the King of Romania, Kaiser Wilhelm II, King Alexander of Yugoslavia and even Tsar Nicholas II of Russia, all sported tattoos, many of them elaborate and ornate renditions of the Royal Coat of Arms or the Royal Family Crest.
 King Alfonso XIII of modern Spain also had a tattoo.

 The perception that there is a marked class division on the acceptability of the practice has been a popular media theme in Britain, as successive generations of journalists described the practice as newly fashionable and no longer for a marginalised class.
 Examples of this cliché can be found in every decade since the 1870s.
 Despite this evidence, a myth persists that the upper and lower classes find tattooing attractive and the broader middle classes rejecting it.

-20th century Europe

 In 1969, the House of Lords debated a bill to ban the tattooing of minors, on grounds it had become "trendy" with the young in recent years but was associated with crime.
 It was noted that 40 per cent of young criminals had tattoos and that marking the skin in this way tended to encourage self-identification with criminal groups.
 Two peers, Lord Teynham and the Marquess of Aberdeen and Temair however rose to object that they had been tattooed as youngsters, with no ill effects.
 Since the 1970s, tattoos have become more socially acceptable and fashionable among celebrities.
-Tattoos are less prominent on figures of authority, and the practice of tattooing by the elderly is still considered remarkable.
-In recent history, authority figures have adopted the trend more widely; in Australia 65% of people in these professions are tattooed.